Ministry Of Finance Announces New Corporate Tax Decisions Related To Free Zones

-Younis Haji Al Khoori, Under-Secretary of the Ministry of Finance, said,“Free zones are central to the UAE's economic growth, attracting foreign direct investment as well as fostering a favourable business environment.
+His Excellency, Younis Haji Al Khoori, Undersecretary of the Ministry of Finance, said:“Free zones are central to the UAE's economic growth, attracting foreign direct investment as well as fostering a favorable business environment.
 These new decisions reflect the continued significant role of free zones in the UAE's economic diversification strategies and commitment to aligning with international taxation standards.
 The certainty of a competitive Corporate Tax regime and offering a special regime for free zones cements the UAE's position as a leading global hub for business and investment and drives its sustainable development agenda.”

 Under the revised Cabinet Decision, the scope of Qualifying Income is extended to include the amount of Qualifying Income derived from the ownership or exploitation of Qualifying Intellectual Property calculated based on the methodology of the OECD's modified nexus approach, which is prescribed in Ministerial Decision No.265 of 2023.